ibm-cloud-docs/resiliency/services/postgresql.md

 - TODO is this true?
 Do a number of changes get dropped in from the postgresql open source?

 Changes that impact customer workloads will be described by notifications.
 See [monitoring notifications and status](/docs/account?topic=account-viewing-cloud-status) for planned maintenance, announcements, and release notes that impact this service.

+---

+END OF TOPIC - rest is notes

 ## Links
 - [Understanding high availability for Cloud Databases](/docs/cloud-databases?topic=cloud-databases-ha-dr)